 You must first find the gap, the unknown or little known changes.
 Remember the chocolate scenario.
 You could also examine teachers or schoolchildren.
 You must find out what we know and what we don't know but WANT to know.
 Then you still have to see if we CAN find out what we want to know if that information is obtainable at all.

 You must clearly define the subject of the investigation and thus delimit it.
-For example, there are not THE students, but there are those who study sports or business studies etc. You don't build a model every day either.
-And don’t forget about the seemingly hammering task of finding and evaluating the data and drawing clever conclusions.
+For example, it is not just about students rather there are those who study sports or business studies etc. You don't build a model every day either.
+And don’t forget about the seemingly trying task of finding and evaluating the data and drawing clever conclusions.
 This sounds worse than it is but with a large excavator you can remove a significant pile of earth in one day!
 The same applies to the appropriate methods of analysis.

 What's the best place to start?

 Start with clean definitions of your terms and use only scientific sources, i.e. no online sources, no lexicons.

 Example: Sustainable tourism should be defined by a reference book on the subject not by an online source.
 You will find much more on the subject in a textbook.
 You should also find descriptions and representations of the objects.
 Using chocolate as an example, you would find the ingredients, a description of the different specialities and product variations like pralines etc.